mfkiwl/microRPC/README.md

 * The programmer defines:
   * A **Protocol** : How the messages are expected to be formatted.
   * An **Interface** : How the messages are handled.
 Each Interface uses one Protocol to decode the message and can have multiple Services.
-  * A **Service** : A function that the server can execute on behalf of the client.
+  * A **Service** : A Remote Procedure that the server can execute on behalf of the client.
 Services act as a wrapper around the functionally the programmer wants to expose to the client.
-  * A **Command** : A Singleton object that is used to access the Service through an Interface and pass arguments to it.
+  * A **Command** : A Singleton object that is used to access the Service through the Gateway and pass arguments to it.
+  * **Gateway** : Acts as destination router, sending commands to their target Interfaces

 * The programer can then:
   * Update the Command with a message from the client.